 - refuse or ignore requests

-- behave in socially inappropriate ways, such as taking their clothes off in public
+- behave in socially inappropriate ways, like taking their clothes off in public

 - be aggressive or have tantrums

-- engage in self-stimulatory behaviour, such as rocking or hand-flicking
+- engage in self-stimulatory behaviour, like rocking or hand-flicking

 - hurt themselves or other children – for example, by head-banging or biting.